rkadam/notify-me/README.md

 ### Email Notifications
 You will need a [Mailgun](https://www.mailgun.com/) domain to enable notifcation emails.
 ### Text Notifications
 [Twilio](https://www.twilio.com/) account will be needed.

-For these both services I'm replying on basic tier plan which is free and good enough for our minimum needs.
+For both of these services (Mailgun & Twilio), I'm replying on basic tier plan which is free and good enough for our minimum needs.

 ## Setup
 - We will be using Python 3.
 It's recommended you use Python Virtual Environment along with [Pyenv](https://realpython.com/intro-to-pyenv/)